NSSTC/sim-ecs/README.md

 ### Runtime requirements

-If using the prebuilt library, "ES2020" was used as a target.
+If using the prebuilt library, "ES2020" was selected as the build target.
 Hence, this is the matrix:

 | App              | Version | Comment                        |
 |------------------|---------|--------------------------------|